CALL FOR SPEAKERS | Conference on Philanthropy 2018

 April 30 - May 2, 2018 | Nashville, TN

 The International Association of Advisors in Philanthropy (AiP) invites you to share your expertise and experience with our community of philanthropic advisors at our 2018 Conference on Philanthropy.
 Please use the CALL FOR SPEAKERS form below along with any necessary attachments to be considered.
 We look forward to hearing from you!
 Our conference has a terrific history of dynamic and insightful content and we are excited to hear from you as we plan for 2018's conference.

 If you are a member or have a guest account, sign into the website first to have the pre-defined fields automatically populated from your profile.
 Create a guest account.

 Conference Speaker Information and Policies

-- I learned at least one useful /practical thing in each breakout session.
+- I learned at least one useful /practical thing in each session.

-- I discovered a new way to approach/resolve a problem today.
+- I discovered a new way to approach/resolve a problem.

-- I improved my professional ability to serve my company today.
+- I improved my professional ability to use philanthropy to serve my company

-- I improved my professional ability to help my clients today.
+- I improved my professional ability to use philanthropy to help my clients

-All presenters are granted a complimentary meeting registration and a sleeping room at the Westin South Coast Plaza for one night.
+All presenters are granted a complimentary meeting registration and a sleeping room at the Nashville Airport Marriott for one night.